agsb/6502.toy/README.md

 ## Introduction

+_I seek for learn, not for speed._

 I had a Apple II.
 The Furby was a two 6502 'like' toy.
 I want make a SBC minimal as my toy.

-There are many "clones" [Ben Eater](https://eater.net/6502), [Mike](https://github.com/mike42/6502-computer), [Maarten](https://github.com/maarten-pennings/6502/tree/master), [Grant](http://searle.x10host.com/6502/Simple6502.html) and many others.
+There are many "clones" [Ben Eater](https://eater.net/6502), [Mike](https://github.com/mike42/6502-computer), [Maarten](https://github.com/maarten-pennings/6502/tree/master), [Grant](http://searle.x10host.com/6502/Simple6502.html), [Álvarez](https://www.ele.uva.es/~jesus/6502copy/proto.html) and others.

 And a Great support from [6502.org](http://6502.org/) forum and [Wilson Mines Co](http://wilsonminesco.com/).

-This is a board for testing the version for 6502 of Minimal Indirect Thread Code Forth as [IMMU](https://github.com/agsb/immu)
+This is a board for learn and testing the version for 6502 of Minimal Indirect Thread Code Forth as [IMMU](https://github.com/agsb/immu)

 PS.
         [Ben Eater](https://www.youtube.com/watch?v=LnzuMJLZRdU) made a revival of 6502.

-        I do not seek for speed.

 ## Road Map

 - make all circuit plans